justinherfel/justin_herfel_data_analytics_1/README.md

 # justin_herfel_data_analytics_1

-## Before running this project, please make sure matplotlib and pandas are installed on your computer.
+## Before running this project, please make sure os, matplotlib and pandas are installed on your computer.

 1. Read in data from a local csv, excel file, json, or any other file type.
     - I used an a file from the University of Virginia Weldon Cooper Center for Public Service (https://demographics.coopercenter.org/national-population-projections/).
 I converted that file to a CSV, which I placed in the assets folder in the Git repository.
 I converted the file so that the numbers would be converted to objects that I would have to clean, outlined in bullet point 2 below.
 (This is complete)